Nuestro Amor: Commercial performance

 Nuestro Amor garnered great success in North America.
 The album reached number-one on the Mexican Albums Chart, and was certified platinum only seven hours after being released for sales of over 127,000 copies.
 Eventually, the album was certified 3× platinum + gold by AMPROFON for sales of 350,000 copies in Mexico.
 In the United States, the album became RBD's first to reach the number-one spot on the Billboard Top Latin Albums chart, while on the main Billboard 200 albums chart it peaked at No. 88, even higher than their debut, Rebelde.
 With that, the RIAA granted the album a 2x Latin platinum certification for its sales of 120,000 copies in the country.

 In Europe, the album also achieved a welcome reception.
 Nuestro Amor debuted at No. 6 on the albums chart in Spain, eventually peaking at No. 3 and spending 32 weeks on the chart.
 That allowed PROMUSICAE to grant the album a 3× platinum certification for sales of 200,000 copies in Spain.

 In South and Central America the album was well received since its release.
 In Brazil, the album reached No. 1 on the Brazilian Albums Chart, where ironically its Portuguese-language version peaked at No. 22 later on.
-Nuestro Amor was also certified in Costa Rica, where it received a Gold certification for the sales of 5,000 copies in the country.
+Nuestro Amor was also certified in Costa Rica, where it received a Gold certification for sales of 5,000 copies in the country.